Christmas in Mexico centers around family and friends in a way that it often doesn’t north of the border.

 It’s common to wait until midnight to eat dinner on Christmas Eve, which stems from an old belief that it’s necessary to fast on December 24.
 (Some restaurants are open for dinner on Christmas Eve but plan ahead as you will need reservations.)

 Christmas Eve is a noisy night with music and lots of kids shooting off fireworks.
 People often make bonfires in the street and sit outside until dawn.
+If you plan on sleeping on Christmas eve and you live in one of the villages, you might find some earplugs will get you through tonight and on New Year’s Eve, too.

 Compared to the day before, Christmas day is relatively low-key.
 Almost all restaurants and shops are closed on Christmas.
 If you need some Christmas tacos for dinner, check out Tacos El Cholo, which is always open for dinner on Christmas and Christmas Eve.